 Polypharmacy

 Further research is needed to assess the value of these medications when weighed against their potential for harm.
-Likewise, there is an immediate need to develop standards of care around the prescription of psychotropic medications based on the best available evidence and a coordinated, multidisciplinary approach to improving the health and quality of life of children with ASD and their families.
-Because clinicians and school-based professionals may not be aware of the extent and effects of psychotropic use and polypharmacy when working with children with ASD, they should collaborate with parents, primary care providers, and others to carefully obtain medication histories and monitor treatment effects.
+Likewise, there is an immediate need to develop standards of care around the prescription of psychotropic medications based on the best available evidence and a coordinated, multidisciplinary approach to improving the health and quality of life of children with autism and their families.
+Because clinicians and school-based professionals may not be aware of the extent and effects of psychotropic use and polypharmacy when working with autistic children, they should collaborate with parents, primary care providers, and others to carefully obtain medication histories and monitor treatment effects.

 to assessment and intervention for autism spectrum disorder in schools